flickShot555/CODOTECH/Employee-Management-Website/README.md

 A modern web-based employee management system with attendance tracking and reporting features, built using HTML, CSS, and JavaScript.

+EmpTrack is a modern, client-side web application designed to simplify employee management.
+It offers a clean, intuitive interface for tracking employee attendance, overtime, and more—all without the need for any server-side scripting.
+Data persistence is achieved using localStorage and CSV export functionality, ensuring your records remain accessible across sessions.

 ## 🚀 Features

 - 👥 Employee database management